dssgabriel/sve-string-routines-benchmarks/results/README.md

 ### `strcmp`

-For routines that don't need to write data to memory (i.e., no stores required) such as `strcmp`, we do not experience any slowdowns, even on unaligned data.
-Our implementation is thus better than the current GNU libc in all cases.
+For routines that don't need to write data to memory (i.e., no store instructions required), such as `strcmp`, we do not experience any slowdowns, even on unaligned data.
+Our implementation is thus better than the current GNU libc in all cases, except for string sizes in the ranges 1-16 bytes and 32-48 bytes, where we remain marginally slower than the NEON implementation from libc.

 <p>
   <img src="plots/short_strs/noalign/strcmp_libc.png" width=49% alt="Average bandwidth performance of `strcmp` on short strings (unaligned data)">